sethgabrielbrady/shopular/README.md

 1. Even though the current build will only allow for 1 click event to change, Id like make it a toggle so that it can return to the original US dollars, text, naming.
 2. Display the user name and time they logged in.
-3. Fix the way html "binds??" sortType - remove the anchor tag
+3. Fix sortType on the index.html- remove the anchor tag-add to <th>
-4. Fix the test expressions on the inventory controller
+4. Fix the error handling on the addItem function on the inventory.controller
 ### Known Issues
 Removing an item only removes it from the table, not localStorage.
 Errors thrown when a hard refresh is done after creating an object through the